Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

 Cala Sapone

-What To See And Do In Calasetta
+What To See And Do In Calasetta Town

-If you get tired of going to the beach, or if you visit off-season, Calasetta has a lot more to offer.
+If you get tired of going to the beach, or if you visit off-season, Calasetta town has a lot more to offer.
 Here is a selection of the things you shouldn’t miss.

 Go wine tasting at Cantina di Calasetta

-Cantina di Calasetta (Calasetta Winery) was established in 1932 and is one of the oldest ones in Sardinia.
 Perched atop the island, this winery produces some fabulous wines.
-Covering around 200 hectares, the main production is of Carignan grapes (and Carignano wine) but you will also find Vermentino and Moscato.
-The winery has a wine shop and a tasting room, and you can go on guided tours (which obviously include tasting).
-Make sure to call ahead!
+Covering around 200 hectares, the main production is of Carignano grapes (and Carignano wine) but you will also find Vermentino (one of Sardinia’s signature wines) and Moscato.

 Visit the Calasetta Museum of Contemporary Art